nodersteam/noderslabs/SUI/suireward/README.md

     ```

 Please ensure you carefully follow these steps for a successful operation of the script.
 Feel free to raise any issues you encounter or suggest improvements via the repository's issue tracker.

-Check out our [Automated SUI Reward and Gas Voting Script](https://github.com/nodersteam/noderslabs/tree/main/SUI/suireward) to effortlessly manage rewards and participate in gas price voting in the SUI platform.